154: Parenting (VI)

 It's worth savoring, even if some of them drive me crazy.

-Once in a while, everyone's nap schedule even syncs up and we snooze together.
+Once in a while, everyone's nap schedule syncs up and we snooze together.

 Looking ahead:

-I want to be fully present for all the gifts and pains of fatherhood.
+I want to be fully present for the gifts and pains of fatherhood.

 The easy moments and hard moments.